Dicke superradiant enhancement of the heat current in circuit QED: Introduction

 In this work, we investigate the role of collective superradiant coupling in enhancing the heat current flowing between two thermal baths through an ensemble of artificial atoms (qubits), as depicted in Fig.~\ref{fig:sketch0}.
 This is a non-trivial question, particularly since superradiance is typically a transient phenomenon observed in emission and absorption, whereas our focus is on a non-driven, steady-state situation.
 Remarkably, we find that even under these conditions, the collective coupling between the qubits and the thermal bath can lead to the emergence of super-extensive scaling in the heat current for systems of finite size.
 While the super-extensive scaling vanishes in the thermodynamic limit, we find that the heat current is nonetheless enhanced by a temperature-dependent prefactor that diverges as the temperature increases.

-Furthermore, we show that this collective enhancement is robust to the addition of a third uncontrolled {\it parasitic} bath, which interacts locally with each qubit.
+While many previous proposals have examined the influence of collective effects on thermal machines \cite{correa2015prl,mehboudi2022prl,Abiuso_arXiv_2022,PhysRevA.107.L040202,Campisi_NatComm_2016,Fusco_PhysRevE_2016,Niedenzu_NJP_2018,manzano_njp_2019,mitchison_2019,abiuso2020,souza_pre_2022,Liu_ApplPhysLett_2023,Kamimura_PRL_2023,carrega_arXiv_2023,KenFunoPRL,Ferraro17,Andolina19,Quach,Campaioli_arXiv_2023,CampaioliPRL,PhysRevApplied.19.034023,CrescentePRR} and heat transport \cite{VOGL}, it remains crucial to discuss the robustness of these effects to noise.
+Noise can hinder the coherence of the dynamics, potentially undermining the collective enhancement.
+Here, we show that this collective enhancement is robust to the addition of a third uncontrolled {\it parasitic} bath, which interacts locally with each qubit.
 This finding is crucial since, as we will show, the presence of an infinitesimally small local noise has a finite and non-perturbative effect on the steady-state heat currents, and removes the dependence of the steady-state heat current from the initial state preparation.
-Furthermore, it demonstrates the resilience of the superradiant effect in a more realistic noisy environment.
+Furthermore, we demonstrate the resilience of the superradiant effect in this realistic noisy environment.

-Finally, we discuss the feasibility of measuring such a Dicke enhancement of the heat current in an experimental setup.
-Such a device can be realized within the framework of circuit-QED \cite{Ronzani_NatPhys_2018,Pekola_NatPhys_2015,Blais_RMP_2021,Krantz_ApplPhysRev_2019}, where, \(N\) transmons are capacitively coupled to an ${\rm RLC}$ circuit where the dissipative nature of a thermal bath stems from the presence of the resistive elements.
-Our findings indicate that, in the minimal case of $N=2$ superconducting qubits, the collective advantage with experimentally realistic parameters is approximately $10\%$ higher than in scenarios where collective effects are absent.
-This highlights the potential of leveraging collective quantum behaviors in practical thermodynamic applications, offering a measurable enhancement over more traditional designs, and providing a platform to experimentally observe superradiant effects in measurable steady-steady heat currents.